AVEVA/CONNECT-data-services-developer-docs/Documentation/OSIsoft_Cloud_Services.md

   Store.
 The data store is an optimized sequential data store based on the Qi technology.
 * Data ingress and OSIsoft Message Format - You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into the OCS Sequential Data Store.
-* Data Views - Use the information in this section to create a user-selected subsets of data stored in OSIsoft Cloud Services which are mapped into a customizable table format.
+* Data Views - Use the information in this section to create user-selected subsets of data stored in OSIsoft Cloud Services which are mapped into customizable table formats.